World Trade Center station (PATH): Redesign

+Reception

-The station design received critical acclaim.
+The station design received acclaim.
 In 2004, Herbert Muschamp, architecture critic for The New York Times, compared the design to the Bethesda Terrace and Fountain in Central Park.
 He congratulated the Port Authority for hiring Calatrava, and predicted that the new station would be able to impact the city's future.
 Muschamp continued that the architect's vision "should satisfy those who believe that buildings planned for ground zero must aspire to a spiritual dimension."
 Another New York Times critic, Michael Kimmelman, wrote that the PATH hub was appropriate for the World Trade Center site, as it would be "a major cultural contribution" to the New York City skyline.
 A committee for Manhattan Community Board 1 called the station design "beautiful" in 2005.

 Calatrava described the original design as representative of "a bird being released from a child's hand".
 However, Calatrava's original soaring spike design was scaled back because of security issues.
 The New York Times observed in 2005 that the "bird has grown a beak", and that because of the new security features, the station might "now evoke a slender stegosaurus more than it does a bird".
 The design was further modified in 2008 to eliminate the opening and closing roof mechanism because of budget and space constraints.

 A Curbed NY reporter wrote in 2015, "The platform's mezzanine level ... is kind of amazing and shows off the station's soaring ribbed structure", but other reviews derided the station redesign as being more gaudy than utilitarian.
 In 2014, Benjamin Kabak, a blogger writing for The Atlantic's CityLab, criticized the emphasis placed on form over function, citing design flaws driven by aesthetic choices that detract from the station's usability as a transit hub.
 He stated that the staircases could not accommodate the number of passengers using the station during rush hours, and that any leaks caused the marble floors to become slippery.
 Kabak also said that "the PATH Hub is shaping up to be an example of design divorced from purpose."
 Steve Cuozzo of the New York Post described the station in 2014 as it was being built as "a self-indulgent monstrosity" and "a hideous waste of public money".
 Michael Kimmelman, architecture critic for The New York Times, referred to the structure as "a kitsch stegosaurus".
 In 2015, as the station neared completion, New York magazine referred to the hub as a "Glorious Boondoggle" and, while withholding final judgment on the unfinished structure, did note the "Jurassic" appearance.
 When the station opened in 2016, the New York Post editorial board called the hub the "world's most obscenely overpriced commuter rail station — and possibly its ugliest", deeming the transit hub a "white elephant" and "monstrosity", comparing the Oculus to a "giant gray-white space insect".